easyuc/EasyUC/uc-dsl/README.md

 message transmission) case study.
 It makes use of the definitions in [an EasyCrypt theory](KeysExponentsAndPlainTexts.ec).

-The OCaml code for a lexer and parser of the DSL can be found in the subdirectory [`LexerParser`](LexerParser).
+The OCaml code for a lexer and parser of the DSL can be found in the subdirectory [`src`](src).
 A translator into EasyCrypt is yet to be written.
+To build the DSL tool, `ucdsl`, see the instructions in the subdirectory `src`.
+The executable will then be in the `bin` subdirectory.